arthurisvi/backend-orange-evolution/README.md

-# Orange Evolution - API
+# Orange Evolution - Backend

 ## Como rodar a aplicação (DEV)
 1. Instale as dependências do projeto